All Episodes

 Extending the Bush tax cuts would have a stimulative effect on the economy.

-Is the Fair Chairman Wright?
+Is the Fair Chairman right?

-That's a C I told you so of huge proportions.
+That's a C, I told you so of huge proportions.

-I said, after you run up the debt, after you've got these deficits and the national debt so high, you're gonna have to show the world that you're serious about it, and how are you gonna do it?
+Back when all of this economic disaster started, all of this purposeful destruction, I said, after you run up the debt, after you've got these deficits in the national debt so high, you're going to have to show the world that you're serious about it.

-You're gonna raise taxes.
+You're going to raise taxes.

 I mean, this is almost word for word what I said.

-In fact, cookie, go back to our archives.
+In fact, Cookie, go back to our archives.

 Find where I said this.